 While Matthew may be a terrible lawyer, the writers of the show have done a bit of research on the law since it is his and Foggy’s profession.
 In fact, while there are stile some legal inaccuracies in the show, Foggy is actually one of the better fictional lawyers on TV.
-When he and Karen watch Agent Nadeem’s video testimony about Wilson Fisk’s extortion of FBI agents, Karen says it’s too bad that it can’t be entered into court because it would be hearsay.
+When he and Karen watch the video containing Agent Nadeem’s testimony about Wilson Fisk’s extortion of FBI agents, Karen says it’s too bad that it would be inadmissible as evidence because it would be hearsay.
 Foggy says that the fact that Nadeem makes it as a dying declaration means that it could be legally admissible though -and he’s 100% right.

 What About Double Jeopardy?

 Agent Nadeem did already give all of this information to the grand jury, who voted not to indict Kingpin after he threatened everyone in the jury.
 The jury then sealed Nadeem’s testimony so it couldn’t be heard by anyone else.
-“But if the grand jury already voted not to indict Fisk,” many fans ask their Vista criminal attorney friends, “then wouldn’t that be double jeopardy?”
+“But if the grand jury already voted not to indict Fisk,” many fans ask, “then wouldn’t that be double jeopardy?”

 Creative Commons image by istolethetv